Chapter 1 Introductory Statistics in R

 ## 5 year 1998 1.40 1996 1998 2000

-For now ignore the code that is used, we will describe the pivot_longer() and group_by() functions below.
-Presented here are the mean, standard deviation, the minimum, median and maximum of each numeric variable in the data frame.
+For a brief moment ignore the code (we described below).
+Presented here are the mean, standard deviation, the minimum, median and maximum of each numeric variable in the University Admissions data frame.
 For example, the mean freshman year-end GPA over the period 1996-2000 was 2.98; the median over the same period was 3.05, suggesting the GPA distribution is slightly skewed left (not surprising).
 The range of the GPA distribution is from 0.51 to 4.
 The median ACT score for entering freshman was 25, and and the range of ACT scores was from 13 to 35.

-This display introduces a few keys points you need to be aware of:
+The code above introduces a few keys points to know:

-• Since we applied the command to the entire data frame (everything()), we also see numeric summaries of the variable id, even though it is meaningless to do so. (note: just because a computer outputs it, that doesn’t mean it’s useful)
+• Since we applied the command to the entire data frame (everything()), we also see numeric summaries of the variable id, even though it is meaningless to do. (note: just because a computer outputs it, that doesn’t mean it’s useful)

-• If you look carefully, you’ll see that year is treated as a number (e.g., 1996, 1997, etc.).
+• If you look carefully, you’ll note that year is treated as a number as well (e.g., 1996, 1997, etc.).
 However, that doesn’t necessarily mean it should be treated as a numeric variable!
-It is meaningless to find numeric summaries like means or medians for the year, because it is really a qualitative (categorical) variable in the context of these data (again, just because a computer outputs it, that doesn’t mean it is contextually correct).
+It is meaningless to find numeric summaries, such as means or medians, for the year variable because it is qualitative (categorical) variable in the context of these data (again, just because a computer outputs it, that does not mean it is contextually correct).

 These are common mistake to make.
-It is as simple as this: when R encounters a variable whose values are entered as numbers in a data frame, R will treat the variable as if it were a numeric variable (whether it is contextually or not).
+When R encounters a variable whose values are entered as numbers in a data frame, R will treat the variable as if it were a numeric variable (whether it is contextually or not).
 If R encounters a variable whose values are character strings, R will treat the variable as a categorical factor.
-But, in a case like year above, you have to explicitly tell R that the variable is really a factor since it was coded with numbers.
-To do this, we will mutate the variables id and year.
+But, in a case like year or id above, you have to explicitly tell R that the variable is really a factor since it was coded with numbers.
+To do this, we will mutate the variables id and year and turn them into factors.

 Here we tell R to take the uadata data, pipe it to the mutate function (which allows us to create and/or replace variables by changing/mutating them).
 We then assign the variables id and year as versions of themselves that are being treated as factors (or categories).